Which System Of Equations Represents The Matrix Shown Below

 Computer Science

 In computer science, matrices and systems of equations are used in computer graphics, image processing, and machine learning.
-For instance, in computer graphics, matrices are used to perform transformations such as scaling, rotation, and translation of objects in 3D space.
+Plus, for instance, in computer graphics, matrices are used to perform transformations such as scaling, rotation, and translation of objects in 3D space.
 In machine learning, systems of equations are used to train models and solve optimization problems.

 Economics